 Survival Tip #8: Make Time for Break Time

 The Fair is raucous, colorful, exciting and super-fun, but sometimes even the most energetic of little people need a quiet moment to recharge (and sometimes us big people need to sit for a moment in a space that isn’t full of whirly gigs and jumpy castles).
 Check out the map and find a few hidden spots where you can escape to for a little serenity or at least a spot where you won’t have to shout to hear each other.

 The W.H.
 Paulhamus Arena (Arena G on the map): This is where the equestrian demonstrations are held, which only take place a few times a day.
 The ample bandstand style seating is rarely full, so head here if you need some wide-open indoor space to rest your eyes and feet.
 Located in the southern part of fairgrounds.
 (Closest bathrooms are directly across from the Arena at the Fair Farm).

-Survival Tip #9: Keep Track of Must-Know Locations
+Survival Tip #9: Keep Track of These Six Must-Know Locations

-- Bathrooms - There are more than a dozen restrooms located throughout the fairgrounds.
+1. Bathrooms – There are more than a dozen restrooms located throughout the fairgrounds.
 If in doubt, go towards the perimeter, as there are bathrooms located at each of the entrances/exits.
 Download the mobile app and view the interactive map before you really gotta go.

-4. First Aid Station – Take a tumble on the Tracker Pull?
+4. First Aid Station – Take a tumble?
 No problem.
-The First Aid / State Patrol station (building, #14 on the map) will fix up any boo boos.
-Find it on the east side of the fairgrounds, in between the Park Bistro/Wine Garden and the Pavilion.
+The First Aid/State Patrol station (building, #14 on the map) will fix up any boo boos.
+Find it on the east side of the fairgrounds near the Blue Gate and the Pavilion.
 EMTs are also on hand, just in case.